-To the Kid Who Has an IEP 23 May
+To the Kid With an IEP 23 May

 As the school year comes to an end, I’d like to give a big SHOUT OUT to all the kids who had an IEP and made it through the year!